serenorg/serendb/test_runner/README.md

-## Neon test runner
+## SerenDB test runner

 This directory contains integration tests.

 Prerequisites:
 - Correctly configured Python, see [`/docs/sourcetree.md`](/docs/sourcetree.md#using-python)
-- Neon and Postgres binaries
+- SerenDB and Postgres binaries
     - See the root [README.md](/README.md) for build directions To run tests you need to add `--features testing` to Rust code build commands.
       For convenience, repository cargo config contains `build_testing` alias, that serves as a subcommand, adding the required feature flags.
       Usage example: `cargo build_testing --release` is equivalent to `cargo build --features testing --release`
     - Tests can be run from the git tree; or see the environment variables below to run from other directories.
-- The neon git repo, including the postgres submodule (for some tests, e.g. `pg_regress`)
+- The serendb git repo, including the postgres submodule (for some tests, e.g. `pg_regress`)

 ### Test Organization